LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 The ``reexport/1`` and ``use_module/1`` directives are not directly supported by the Logtalk compiler.
-But most Prolog adapter files provide support for compiling these directives using Logtalk's first stage of its :ref:`term-expansion mechanism <expansion_expansion>`.
+But most Prolog adapter files provide support for compiling these directives using Logtalk first stage of its :ref:`term-expansion mechanism <expansion_expansion>`.
 Nevertheless, these directives can be converted, respectively, into a sequence of ``:- use_module/2`` and ``export/1`` directives and ``use_module/2``